albar965/littlenavmap-manual/src/en/GLOSSARY.rst

     X-Plane airport which contains at least one 3D object.
 May be a fully constructed major airport.

+Airport
+    Means all airports, water airports, airstrips or heliports.

 Add-on airport
     FSX/P3D: All scenery data that is found outside of the base flight simulator ``Scenery`` directory is considered an add-on.